breakingflower/notes_Stanford_MachineLearning/week2/Week2_Notes.md

 Debugging:

 If your code runs but gives the wrong answers, you can insert a "keyboard" command in your script, just before the function ends.
 This will cause the program to exit to the debugger, so you can inspect all your variables from the command line.
 This often is very helpful in analysing math errors, or trying out what commands to use to implement your function.
 ```

 ## Vectorized implementations

-### Calculating the hypothesis as a column vector of size (mx1) with:
+Calculating the hypothesis as a column vector of size (mx1) with:

 $$ h_{\t{}}(X) = X\t{}$$

-### Calculating the cost in a vectorized form:
+Calculating the cost in a vectorized form

 $$ J(\t{}) = \frac{1}{2m}(X\t{} - \vec{y})^T(X\t{} - \vec{y})$$

-### Gradient descent rule can be expressed as:
+Gradient descent rule can be expressed as

 $$ \t{} := \t{} - \alpha\nabla J(\t{}) $$